tvo/rapid/README.markdown

     pip install rapid-spring --upgrade

 Note: on some Linux distributions the script is called pip-python instead of just pip.
+The python-devel or python-dev package may be required to install bitarray.

 If you do not have the script *pip* available then use your distribution's package manager to install the python-pip (or similar) package.